jdot-santos/personal-blog/content/posts/2025-03-22-macos-sips-command.md

 done
 ```

-#### **Automating Tasks with Shell Scripts**

-If you’re handling repetitive image processing—like resizing thumbnails for blog posts—you can automate `sips` commands in a shell script.
-It’s fast, predictable, and doesn’t care if you’re juggling a coffee while working.

 ### **Conclusion**

 For macOS users, `sips` is a hidden gem.
-It may not replace Photoshop or Affinity Photo, but it sure makes quick and dirty image manipulation easy—without leaving the terminal.
-Whether you're a developer, blogger, or just someone looking to resize some vacation photos, `sips` has your back.
+It may not replace Photoshop or Affinity Photo, but it sure makes quick and dirty image manipulation easy without leaving the terminal.
+Whether you're a developer, blogger, or just someone looking to resize some vacation photos, `sips` is a great option to have in your toolbelt.

 ##### Hero Image Prompt